ImperialCollegeLondon/ImperialTissueCyte/Imperial_TissueVision_Stitching_Files/README.md

 5. The third window which appears requests the parameters for the scan.
 These parameters can be found in the `Mosaic.txt` text file which resides in the root folder of the scan.
 Fill these details in.
 The overlap percentages can be left as they are but can be changed if desired.
 Finally, choose the channel you intend to stitch.
 The script will now execute by collecting the tile images per physical section and transferring them over to the temporary folder.
 Here the tiles are averaged together and each individual tile is illumination corrected before being fed into the stitching plugin using ImageJ/Fiji.
 Each stitched image is then moved back to the data storage drive under a newly generated Mosaic folder in the root directory of the scan.
 Following this, the temporary folder is emptied and the process repeated.
 For scans not involving optical sectioning, the stitching for a section completes before imaging so the script will appropriately wait until the corresponding tile images are generated by TissueCyte.

-# Installation for specifically Python version (tested on MaCOS)
+# Installation for specifically Python version (tested on MacOS and Linux)
 1. Download a Python distribution package or for MacOS you can use the native iPython in Terminal.
+We use the Anaconda distribution which is set up to be our default Python environment.
 2. Download the Python scripts and put them into a folder of your choice.
-3. From Terminal, navigate to the folder and run `pip install -r requirements.txt`.
-If this doesn't work, then open up the requiremnts file and manually install the packages listed there.
+3. Using a terminal environment, navigate to the folder and run `pip install -r requirements.txt`.
+If this doesn't work, then open up the requirements file and manually install the packages listed there.
 4. Create a temporary folder on your hard drive which will temporarily store image data during the stitching process.
-5. Open the `asyncstitchicGM.py` file and go to line 222 which begins with a `subprocess.call`.
-Change the file path for ImageJ-macosx to the file path for your system.
-It should be reasonably similar to the one already there.
-Also change the file path for the OverlapY.ijm file for the path on your system.
+5. Open either `parasyncstitchicGM.py` or `asyncstitchicGM.py` in a script editor and search for the beginning of the main function and the platform dependent code which sits there.
+For your operating system, change the `imagejpath` and `overlapypath` file paths for your own system.
+It should be reasonably similar to the ones already there.

 # Executing Stitching on Python
-1. In Terminal, run Python such as `ipython` or use your own Python shell from your distribution.
+1. Using a terminal, start Python such as using the `ipython` command, or use your own Python shell from your chosen distribution.
-2. Run the `asyncstitchicGM.py` file.
+2. Execute the stitching file using for example `execfile('asyncstitchicGM.py')`.
 3. Each line which appears asks for the same parameters see in Executing Stitching on MATLAB above.
+Fill these in.
+You may drag and drop the folders if possible to make entering the file paths much easier.
+However, it may be required to input the paths manually.

 # Things to note
-In line 168 of the Python `asyncstitchicGM.py` script and line 190 of the MATLAB `asyncstitchicGM.m` script there is a multiplication by 10000.
-This is to multiply the pixel values of the image such that cover a greater range of pixel values than they would otherwise occupy.
-Typically, most images will look completely blank and will require contrast adjustments in ImageJ/Fiji to see the data.
-There is data there - don't worry, but its hidden behind the range of 16-bit values you can take.
-Multiplying the image by 10000 is intended to expand this range so the image is more easily seen.
-Not every image will require multiplication by this value so adjust this value as necessary depending on how your images look.
-You could ommit this multiplication if you want, but if you perform image averaging correction, note that you massively reduce the intensity range of your image as average correction involves dividing the image.
+In the parts of the code which compute the average tile and corrects each tile by dividing through by the average, there is a multiplication by 1000.
+This is to multiply the pixel values of the image such that they cover a greater range of values than they would otherwise occupy if this correction is done.
+Logically, if you divide an image by a similar image, most values will end up tending towards a value of 1.
+However, 16-bit images occupy the range 0-65535 so an image with pixel values close to 1 will appear blank, and this is made worse by the fact that converting an image to 16-bit also forces integer values so many pixels will be the same value and you lose detail in the image.
+Therefore, multiplying the image by 1000 is intended to expand this range so values are no longer close to 1 and detail is maintained when converting the image to 16-bit.
+You may need to change this value if you discover your images are either still dark, or too bright.